• Careers at WPIC

 Adult demand clusters around high-concentration fish oil

-Adult omega-3 supplements on Tmall Global have nearly doubled over the past 3 years and now sit at roughly US$369.7 million in 2025.
+WPIC data shows adult omega-3 supplements on Tmall Global have nearly doubled over the past 3 years, reaching roughly US$369.7 million in 2025.
 Growth has concentrated around high-concentration fish oil, defined as more than 85% omega-3 content per softgel.
 These products now account for the majority of adult sales.

 Price expectations have tightened alongside that shift.
 High-concentration SKUs that scale tend to cluster around US$0.90 to US$1.20 per day.
 That range reflects a balance between perceived efficacy and daily repeat usage.
 Consumers are not racing toward the lowest price.
 They are choosing a range they can justify over months of continuous use.